In 2022, tuition for full-time students at American International College was $40,550 a year.

-If these numbers feel scary, remember, the "sticker price" of tuition doesn't always give you enough information to determine the actual cost of attending any given college.
-Many students find the actual cost of college is far less than the sticker price after grants, scholarships, and tuition discounts kick in.
-Plus, student loans can make the amount you do have to pay for college feel more doable until after graduation.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students owe way less than the total tuition after grants, scholarships, and tuition discounts are applied.
+Plus, student loans can make the amount you do have to pay out of pocket feel more doable until after graduation.

-American International College is a private, nonprofit institution, which means it has the same tuition for residents of Massachusetts as it does for students who live in other states.
+American International College is a private, nonprofit institution, so it has the same tuition for residents of Massachusetts as it does for students who live in other states.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to verify your state's guidelines for how to qualify for as an in-state resident.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Be sure to check your state's eligibility criteria for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria too, depending on the state you and your parents currently reside in.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be additional requirements too, depending on the state you and your parents currently reside in.

 Explore other Massachusetts colleges